-I have really enjoyed the challenges that working at the surgery has brought: I love animals and although I don’t do much hands-on with them (I leave that to the vets and the nurses!), I know I can always escape the office and come down to cuddle a dog or a cat!
+I have really enjoyed the challenges working at the surgery has brought.
+I love animals and although I don’t do much hands-on with them, I know I can always escape the office and come down to cuddle a dog or a cat!
 The surgery has taken over both Christabel’s and my life for the past few years, but with the little spare time that we do have, I enjoy spending it with our two daughters, Isabelle and Antonia.

-My role is ever changing, and lately I have taken on the new position of accounts manager, largely to deal with the financial side of things so that Christabel does not have to, and to allow our new Practice Manager to concentrate on the more important clinical side of things.
+My role is ever changing, and lately I have taken on the new position of accounts manager, largely to deal with the financial side of things so that Christabel does not have to!

-I started working at Twickenham Veterinary Surgery in February 2017 after a long five years of working in retail and as a receptionist in a hectic accident and emergency department.
-I spend most of my time here at the surgery having lots of cuddles with all of the lovely pets that visit us, as well as of course booking appointments, creating displays for the waiting room and helping out clients with their enquiries.
+I spend most of my time here at the surgery having cuddles with the lovely pets that visit us, as well as booking appointments, creating displays for the waiting room and dealing with client’s enquiries.

 I‘ve been an animal lover for as long as I can remember and my house has never been pet free, over the years I’ve had numerous hamsters, a budgie, goldfish and even a couple of mice!
 I‘m currently the proud owner of Smudge the hamster and Loki the mischievous Norwegian Forest cat.
 I’d love to one day own a Pomeranian!!